strauchlab/two-state-stabilization/README.md

 	-8_selection_by_energy.py

 This script identifies which sequences improving the prefusion energy do not favor the postfusion structure.
 These sequences would be the leading candidates.
-To summarize the results, this script generates two types of files, one containing all the mutations present on each leading design and another set of csv files with per-residue energy differences between the pre- and postfusion structures at each mutated position ( negative scores indicate that the substitution is more stable than the native sequence in the specified structure.
+To summarize the results, the script generates two types of files, one containing all the mutations present on each leading design and another set of csv files with per-residue energy differences between the pre- and postfusion structures at each mutated position ( negative scores indicate that the substitution is more stable than the native sequence in the specified structure.
 Therefore, we are looking for mutations with negative scores in the prefusion state and positive scores in the postfusion state).
 All numbering refers to rosetta numbering for the first protomer of the prefusion structure (if it is not specified otherwise).
 Since not all mutations in a sequence contribute equally to stabilizing the prefusion structure or destabilizing postfusion, selecting only mutations with the most significant effects is recommended.
 This selection can be guided by the output energetic differences, analysis of formation or disruption of hydrogen bonds and salt bridges (which can be done with the function "energy_terms" available in this script), or by manual inspection of each mutation.

 After selecting a few mutations, we recommend repeating the design process using only the selected positions (steps 6 to 8) to verify whether the selected mutations stabilize the prefusion structure over postfusion.